Demysdcl/touristSpotApi/README.md

 * 	[git](https://git-scm.com/) - Free and Open-Source distributed version control system
 * 	[Swagger](https://swagger.io/) - Open-Source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 * 	[JUnit 5](https://junit.org/junit5/) - Open-Source software friendly testing framework for Java

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.restapi.touristspot.ProductApiApplication` class from your IDE.
+One way is to execute the `main` method in the `com.restapi.touristspot.TouristspotApplication.kt` class from your IDE.

 - Install or get a mongodb image from docker
 - Download the zip or clone the Git repository.